manav2701/RUG360/README.md

 1. Benchmark their video quality models.
 2. Train and evaluate new VQA algorithms.
 3. Study the impact of real-world distortions in 360° videos.

-## Citation
-If you use RUG360 in your research, please cite our work as follows:

 ## Contact
 For any inquiries regarding the dataset, please contact the authors at **[202252344@iiitvadodara.ac.in]**.